modelweaver/taxonomies/README.md

 # modelweaver taxonomies
-This is a collection of sample modelling framework taxonomies, which can be applied to financial time-series data created on modelweaver.com
+This is a collection of sample modelling framework taxonomies, which may be applied to financial time-series data created on modelweaver.com
 <br><hr><b>Join the community</b> at <a href='http://modelweaver.com'>modelweaver.com</a> in order to access the modelweaver&reg; financial investment case analytics and modelling service.
 Please refer to terms and conditions published on <a href='http://modelweaver.com/other/tos.txt'>modelweaver/tos</a> for further information.

 # How to use